 Combined data for $^{62}$Zn from four experiments have disclosed two new SD bands, SD2 and SD3, in Ref.~\cite{gel09} and two more SD bands, SD4 and SD5, in Ref.~\cite{gel12}.
 It then turned out that the naturally-expected SD band appears at relatively high energy as SD3, as pointed out theoretically.
 The rich information on high-spin structures in $^{62}$Zn provides insights into how the SD states emerge and evolve in varying particle numbers and spins.

-The present work aims to investigate the various SD configurations in $^{60,62}$Zn, compare with the available experimental data, and to elucidate the microscopic mechanism for the change of the SD structures from $^{60}$Zn to $^{62}$Zn.
+The present work aims to investigate the various SD configurations in $^{60,62}$Zn and $^{64}$Ge, compare with the available experimental data, and elucidate the microscopic mechanism for the change of the SD structures from $^{60}$Zn to $^{62}$Zn.
 I use a nuclear energy-density-functional (EDF) method: a theoretical model being capable of handling nuclides with arbitrary mass numbers~\cite{ben03,nak16}.
-Then I find that the particle number $N,Z=32$ produces an enhanced SD state in $^{64}$Ge, which indicates that the selfconsistent mean-field obeys the approximate pseudo-SU(3) symmetry as the deformed Woods-Saxon and the Nilsson potentials.
+Then I find that the SD states in $^{64}$Ge have a larger deformation than $^{60}$Zn whereas the SD-shell gap in $^{64}$Ge is lower than that in $^{60}$Zn.
 Furthermore, the possible appearance of the HD band in $^{60,62}$Zn and $^{64}$Ge is discussed.

 This paper is organized in the following way: the theoretical framework for describing the SD/HD bands is given in Sec.~\ref{model} and some details of the numerical procedures are also given; Sec.~\ref{result} is devoted to the numerical results and discussion based on the model calculation; the SD bands in $^{60}$Zn, $^{62}$Zn, and $^{64}$Ge are investigated in Sec.~\ref{60Zn}, Sec.~\ref{62Zn}, and Sec.~\ref{64Ge}, respectively; the HD bands are discussed in Sec.~\ref{hyper}.
 Then, a summary is given in Sec.~\ref{summary}.